 I’ve travelled extensively with my two young sons and flown with them many times, short and long-haul.
-Over the years, I have tried and tested several different products which can help parents survive a long haul flight with toddler, and make the journey go a lot more smoothly.
+Over the years, I have tried and tested several different products which can help parents survive a long haul flight with toddlers, and make the journey go a lot more smoothly.

 Order a kid’s meal

 It’s only a small thing but I didn’t realise until a friend told me that airlines specifically cater for young kids.
 Plane food can be hit and miss at the best of times (I actually quite like them!) but for small people who are notoriously fussy, this can make all the difference when it comes to getting them to eat something.
 Monkey’s meal consisted of a fruit salad, breaded chicken, mash and peas, accompanied by yoghurt, cheddar slice, Ribena and a pack of chocolate buttons!
-Meanwhile, breakfast was a sausage and baked beans, an Ella’s fruit pouch and grapes.
+Meanwhile, breakfast was a sausage and baked beans, Ella’s fruit pouch and grapes.
 He actually ate most of it without too much of a fight.

 Pack lots of snacks

 Still, on the subject of food, it’s a good idea to bring plenty of their favourite snacks at some point they will get bored and peckish.
 We have a Bento Yumbox which Monkey adores.
 I think it’s because it offers a different variety and it’s his special box.
 They’re also easy to pack, lightweight and durable, which is an added bonus when you already have to bring so much onboard.